Due to naming convention consistency in the industry, CrowdStrike is now calling this variant of Petya – NotPetya.

 - -d → do not wait for process termination

 - -p → password (not shown here)

-This command will execute on the remote machine as the specified user.
+The following command will execute on the remote as the specified user:

 - /node → specify server name